x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-office-365-groups.md

 8. When the wizard is complete, click **Exit** on the **Configuration complete** page.

 9. Open Active Directory Users and Computers on an Active Directory domain controller and locate the user account that begins with **AAD\_**.
 Make note of this account's name.
-You can also locate the user account using [Determine your AD DS Connector Account](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-configure-ad-ds-connector-account#determine-your-ad-ds-connector-account).
+You can also use a PowerShell command to [Determine your AD DS Connector Account](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-configure-ad-ds-connector-account#determine-your-ad-ds-connector-account)

 10. Open the Windows PowerShell on the Azure Active Directory Connect server, and run the following commands.